FAQ's - Divorce Attorney San Antonio TX Answers

 Possession and Access (AKA Physical Custody)

 A Court order should address and allocate a visitation schedule between conservators.
 Orders can also be created to set access terms, for example, periods of electronic or telephone communication.
 Generally, the conservator not named the primary joint managing conservator will have a possession and access schedule.
-For children over the age of 3, Texas law assumes that a standard possession schedule is in the child’s best interest.
+For children over the age of 3, Texas law assumes that a Standard Possession Order is in the child’s best interest.
+Courts are not required to order a Standard Possession Order if the schedule is not in the child’s best interest or is unworkable for some reason (e.g., the visiting parent’s work schedule makes it difficult or impossible to have visits with their child on the weekends).
 For children under the age of 3, a court will look to a variety of factors when determining an appropriate schedule, including, but not limited to: the child’s physical, medical, behavioral, and developmental needs; the caregiving provided to the child to date; the child’s need for routine; and the effect on the child that may result from separation from either caretaker.

-• Spring break in even-numbered years beginning at 6:00 p.m. on the day school is dismissed and ending at 6:00 p.m. on the day before school resumes after the holiday;
+• Spring break in even-numbered years beginning at the time school is dismissed and ending at 6:00 p.m. on the day before school resumes after Spring Break;

-• Thanksgiving holiday in odd-numbered years from 6:00 p.m. on the day school is dismissed and ending at 6:00 p.m. on the day before school resumes after the holiday;
+• Thanksgiving holiday in odd-numbered years beginning at the time school is dismissed and ending at 6:00 p.m. on the day before school resumes after Thanksgiving;

 • Christmas holiday in odd numbered years from 12:00 pm on December 28 until 6:00 p.m. on the day before school resumes after the holiday;